The Philippines: Market Profile

 Major Economic Indicators

-- Consumer price inflation is expected to rise to 3.6% in 2017 from 1.8% in 2016, mainly due to higher housing, utilities, transport and education costs.
-The Philippine central bank kept the policy rate unchanged at 3% in December 2016.
+- Consumer price inflation is forecast at 3.1% in 2017, up from 1.8% in 2016, mainly due to higher housing, utilities, transport and education costs.
+The Philippine central bank has kept the policy rate unchanged at 3% since June 2016.

 - Philippine exports increased by 12.2% YOY to US$47.7 billion in the first nine months of 2017, whereas imports increased by 7.4% YOY to US$66.7 billion during the same period.

-- Hong Kong’s total exports to the Philippines increased by 9.8% YOY to US$2 billion in the first seven months of 2017, while imports from the country increased by 29.8% YOY to US$5.4 billion.
+- Hong Kong’s total exports to the Philippines increased by 10.2% YOY to US$2.7 billion in the first nine months of 2017, while imports from the country increased by 30.3% YOY to US$7.1 billion.

 Current Economic Situation

-The Philippine economy is expected to maintain strong growth of 6.8% in 2017 on the back of a robust service sector.
-The IMF expects the Philippines to maintain similar GDP growth in 2017 on the back of continued domestic demand and modest fiscal stimulus.
-The country is projected to be the fastest-expanding major ASEAN economy over the next 5 years.
+The Philippine economy is expected to maintain strong growth of 6.6% in 2017, led by robust domestic demand and a recovery in exports.
+The IMF expects the Philippines to maintain similar GDP growth in 2018 on the back of sound domestic macroeconomic fundamentals and modest fiscal stimulus.

 The Philippines economy grew by 6.4% year-on-year (YOY) in the first half of 2017.
 Industry and services expanded by 7.3% and 6.1% YOY respectively in this period.
 Consumer price inflation has stayed within the target band (3%±1%) in the same period.
 The Philippine central bank has kept its benchmark interest rate unchanged at 3% since June 2016.